Community User Guide

 How it Works:

-Academic institutions are given access to a list of community-sourced research projects to encourage community-based research at the directed learning, graduate student and faculty levels.
+Interested users access a list of community-sourced research projects to encourage community-based research at the directed learning, graduate student and faculty levels.

 In listing and managing their projects communities proceed through the following steps: